adap/flower/datasets/doc/source/index.rst

 .. code-block:: bash

-  python -m pip install flwr-datasets[vision]
+  python -m pip install "flwr-datasets[vision]"

-Check out all the details on the download in :doc:`how-to-install-flwr-datasets`.
+Check out all the details on how to install Flower Datasets in :doc:`how-to-install-flwr-datasets`.

 Tutorials
 ~~~~~~~~~